jbreeden/mruby-ui/README.md

 at best.
 Libui itself is still in alpha as well.

 See the [class_bindings.rb](https://github.com/jbreeden/mruby-ui/blob/master/mrblib/class_mappings.rb)
-to get an overview of the classes and methods available.
+to get an overview of the classes and methods available (note that not all functions are defined there, many are defined in [mruby_UI.c](https://github.com/jbreeden/mruby-ui/blob/master/src/mruby_UI.c) on the `UI` module itself).
 Or checkout some of the [examples](https://github.com/jbreeden/mruby-ui/tree/master/examples).

 ## Screenshots